-Searches of Students: School administrators and their designees may search a student's person and/or personal belongings (including pockets, book bags, purses, etc.) upon reasonable suspicion that the student is in possession of items or materials which would constitute a violation of school rules or applicable laws.
-Reasonable suspicion may be gained by observation of the student's behavior, information from reliable sources, or other facts leading the school to believe that the student is in possession of contraband.
+Searches of Students: School administrators and their designees may search a student's personal belongings and/or person (including pockets, book bags, purses, etc.) upon reasonable suspicion that the student is in possession of items or materials which would constitute a violation of school rules or applicable laws.
+Reasonable suspicion may be gained by observation of the student's behavior, information from reliable sources, and/or other facts leading the school to believe that the student is in possession of contraband.
 Searches will be made in the presence of a third party, of the same gender as the student to be searched.